Tero Entertainment: Sony Music Entertainment (Thailand)

 In 2001, BEC-TERO entered into a partnership with Sony Music Entertainment to create a Thai division of the record label.
 The partnership was terminated in mid 2007, however, the partnership was revived in 2012.
 Among the artists on Sony Music's roster were Tata Young, one of Thailand's most popular female artists, and Same Same consisting of Clint Moffatt and Bob Moffatt formerly of The Moffatts.
 The company also had the Bakery Music and Black Sheep record labels, which are focused on the indie music scene.
 In addition, the company also distribute the LOVEis record label.

-Thaiticketmajor
+THAITICKETMAJOR

 BEC-TERO has its own THAITICKETMASTER brand in Thailand since 1999 to support its concert business, and is the primary retailer of tickets to concerts and other events in Thailand.
 It has several outlets in Thailand's Central Department Store chain, as well as sales through its website.
-In 2007, Thaiticketmaster merged with Major Ticketing, owned by Major Cineplex Group, forming Thaiticketmajor.
+In 2007, THAITICKETMASTER merged with Major Ticketing, owned by Major Cineplex Group, forming THAITICKETMAJOR.
 Tickets outlets now include all Major and EGV Cinema ticket outlets, and about 50 branches of post office.
-In February 2007, Thaiticketmajor adds intercity bus ticketing to their line of services.
+In February 2007, THAITICKETMAJOR adds intercity bus ticketing to their line of services.